raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 --- collapse ---
 ---
-title: "[Storing more than 42 images]"
+title: "Storing more than 42 images"
 ---

 Your program is not allowed to retain more than 42 images at the end of the 10 minutes - though it can store more than that while it is running.